Pearls Before Swine by Stephan Pastis for October 31, 2019

 26. Finger face

-Lucid Premium Member over 4 years ago
+Lucid Premium Member about 5 years ago

 Happened when the bulk of so-called “journalists” decided to act as mouthpieces for the left.
 That started the long slide toward the divided press we have today.
 Now, nobody reports the news without also commenting on it.
 I don’t want to be told what to think, and I’m damn sure not going to pay for it.